kelechiogbogu/An-Analysis-of-a-global-super-store-sales-data/README.md

 #### Data Cleaning and Preparation
 To ensure the data was free from data quality issues, i took steps to check for missing values, duplicate rows and also converted columns that were not in the right format to the appropraiate format.
+After the data preparation, I went straight into the Analysis.
+Stated below, are my findings followed by recommendations.

 #### Findings